rosskipp/data-projects/phone-data/blog_post.md

 # Using pandas time series functionality to analyze step data from an iPhone.

-I have recently become addicted to counting steps - the walking kind.
-This usually manifests itself as opening my step counting app on my iPhone a few times a day to ensure that I am getting over 10,000 steps (my mom says that's the magic number).
-Luckily, this target happens to be relatively straightforward to achieve when you live in NYC where you're always on your feet.
+My name is Ross, and I am addicted to counting steps.
+The walking kind.
+This behavior usually manifests itself as me opening my step counting app on my iPhone many times a day to watch the number climb and ensure that I am getting over 10,000 (my mom says that's the magic number).
+Luckily, NYC is a walking city, so this target is very accessible.

-Like any true data nerd, I wanted to be able to export this data for analysis outside my phone.
-Luckily some smart people over at Quantified Self Labs put out an app called QS Access that makes retrieving this data a cinch!
-Here's some screen shots of exporting my step data as a CSV.
+Like any legit data nerd, I wanted to be able to export this data for analysis outside my phone.
+Of course, there's an app for that provided by some smart people over at Quantified Self Labs put out an app called QS Access that makes retrieving this data a cinch!
+Here're some screenshots of exporting my step data as a CSV.

 #### INSERT SCREEN SHOTS HERE

-The QS Access app exports a CSV containing 3 columns: a start timestamp, an end timestamp, and the step count for this time period.
-You can choose to have this data in rows of hours or days.
-I figured I'd start with hours and see how it went - bigger data is always better, right?
+The QS Access app exports a CSV containing three columns: a start timestamp, an end timestamp, and the step count during that period.
+There's an option to produce rows of hourly or daily data.
+Why not start with hours and see how it goes - bigger data is always better, right?

-### Talk about pandas time series here
-This analysis is going to have to draw on the time series tools in pandas.
-Lucky for us, pandas has extensive time series functionality having been developed initially for the financial services industry, which deals
+The analysis will draw on the time series tools in pandas.
+When Wes McKinny wrote pandas, he was working for an investment management company.
+That industry relies extensively on time series analysis so pandas ships with comprehensive functionality in this area.

-TO THE DATAS
+## TO THE DATAS

-The usual...except that we know that the first two columns in the dataset are timestamps, so we'll let pandas parse these as dates.
+A couple of notes about importing this data.
+We already know that we have time series data, so we want to let pandas know by using the `parse_dates` parameter.
+The end time data isn't interesting because we have the start time and are aware it's hourly data so we can omit it with `usecols`.
+Last, setting the start time (col 0) to be the index column gives a DateTimeIndex and will make life easier later.

 ```
-df_hour = pd.read_csv('health_data_hour.csv', parse_dates=[0,1], names=['start_time', 'end_time', 'steps'], skiprows=1)
+df_hour = pd.read_csv('health_data_hour.csv', parse_dates=[0,1], names=['start_time', 'steps'], usecols=[0, 2], skiprows=1, index_col=0)

-# take a look
-df_hour.head()
-type(df_hour.Start[1])

-ggplot(df_hour, aes(x='start_time', y='steps')) + geom_step()
+# ensure the steps col are ints - weirdness going on with this one
+df_hour.steps = df_hour.steps.apply(lambda x: int(float(x)))
+type(df_hour.index)
+type(df_hour.steps[1])
 ```

+##HERE

 Notice that the type of the timestamp columns: `pandas.tslib.Timestamp`.
 This is the pandas Timestamp type.
 This gives us access to all sorts of goodies.
 As mentioned previously, pandas does Timestamps quite well.

 How about a quick [(gg)plot](http://github.com/yhat/ggplot) to explore the data we have here.
+(Notice that you can pass the dataframe index into the ggplot function)

 ### PLOT 1 - hourly data all